-They are independent professionals, so their fees are not regulated and usually vary.
+They are independent professionals, so the legal fees are not regulated and usually vary.

 When you apply for a loan at a bank, you will probably be charged a commitment fee.
 This is basically what you have to pay to the bank for applying for the mortgage.
 This amount is deducted from the money you are loaned and is usually between 0.25% and 3.00%.
 It is important to know that not all banks charge this fee.
 And, if they do, you can negotiate the percentage.

 In addition to the commitment fee, we must not forget the life insurance and the home insurance, which will be deducted from the amount of the mortgage.

 Keep in mind that you will have to pay a property valuation.
 Depending on the entity that values the property and the valuation of the property, this procedure usually costs between 250 and 800 euros.
 The valuation will be valid for up to 6 months from the date of issue.